B.S.Ed. Early Learning and Development

 PROGRAM DELIVERY MODEL

 The B.S. in Early Learning and Development program is delivered in a flexible format, which includes evening face-to-face classes that meet once a week.
-The program is offered at Mercer University's campus locations (Atlanta, Douglas County and Henry County), which provides students the flexibility and convenience to continue working while earning their degree at their pace.
+The program is offered at Mercer’s Atlanta, Douglas County and Henry County locations and students are admitted five times per year in August, October, January, March and May, providing students the flexibility and convenience to continue working while earning their degree at their pace.
 Students are also required to participate in observations, which occur during the day.